 One procedure that is commonly performed through the ERCP scope is to take samples of tissue from the papilla or from the bile or pancreatic ducts.
 There are several different sampling techniques, although the most common is to brush the area with subsequent examination of the cells obtained.
 Tissue samples can help decide if a stricture, or narrowing, is due to a cancer.
 If the sample is positive for cancer it is very accurate.
 Unfortunately, a tissue sampling that does not show cancer may not be accurate.

-You should not eat for 8 hours before the procedure.
+You may not have any solid food or dairy products after midnight the night before your procedure.
+You may have clear liquids until 4 hours prior to your procedure.
+After this time, you may not have anything by mouth, including water, gum, candy, or mints.
 You should tell your doctor about medications that you take regularly and whether you have any allergies to medications or contrast material.
 Your physician will give you detailed instructions for how to prepare for your therapeutic ERCP.

 You will have an intravenous needle placed in your arm so you can receive medicine during the procedure.
 You will be given sedatives that will make you comfortable during the ERCP.
 Some patients require antibiotics before the procedure.
 The procedure is performed on a X-ray table.
 After the ERCP is complete you will go to a recovery area until the sedation effects reside.
 Some patients are admitted to the hospital for a day but many go home from the recovery unit.
 You should not drive a car for the rest of the day, although most patients can return to full activity the next day.Procedure Prep Instructions